 The constant use of AFFF and a heavily contaminated water supply generated severe health conditions in service members and civilians.
 The presence of PFOS and PFOAs synthetic chemicals in local drinking water sources is persistent and extremely dangerous.

 The Department of Defense is currently collaborating with the CDC for carrying out safety measures throughout affected military sites.
-These changes include pond emptying treatments and water filters installations.
+These changes include pond emptying treatments and water filter installations.

 Everyone stationed or living near Tinker Air Force Base may have been exposed to these harmful contaminants and is at risk of accumulating toxic chemicals in the blood, causing life-threatening consequences.